Nathan is a film critic and aspiring author with a true passion for the film industry who hopes his writings will help launch his career.

 - 6 Bullets - 6 Bullets follows the story of an ex-mercenary who now tracks down people for a living.
 He's hired to find a child that's been thrown into the child-trafficking business.
 He finds him, but things go horribly wrong.
 He blames himself for the incidents, becoming an alcoholic to try and forget what happened.
 But when an ex-MMA fighter's daughter is taken, Van Damme is the only one who can save her.
 Emotional, realistic, heartbreaking, and action-packed, this film gets 4 out of 4 stars.

 - In Hell - In Hell follows the story of a normal man driven to the brink of desperation.
 On his way home from work, his wife is killed and the killer is not charged, getting off completely free.
 Van Damme becomes desperate, killing the killer right in the courthouse hallway.
 Of course, he's convicted and sentenced to life in Kavlavi prison.
 What he doesn't realize is, the prison is run by a warden who forces inmates to fight to the death for his own amusement.
 The film is dark, brutal, and emotionally taxing.
-It gets a 3.5 out of 4, simply because of the ending.
+It gets a 3.5 out of 4, the small deduction being simply because of the ending.

-The Worst films of JCVD
+The Worst Films of JCVD

 - Cyborg - Now we enter the lackluster realm of Van Damme films.
-The number one worst being Cyborg.
+The number one worst is Cyborg.
 Cyborg shows the future, but not a very good one.
 Society has fallen and a gang of killers terrorizes the streets.
 Lucky for the future, Van Damme is a fighter, ready to kick some butt.
-Unfortunately, the film is beyond cheesy, is full of terrible action and special effects, and lacks the emotion that most of Van Damme's movies has.
+Unfortunately, the film is beyond cheesy, is full of terrible action and special effects, and lacks the emotion that most of Van Damme's movies have.
 The film gets a 1 out of 4.

-- The Expendables 2 - Speaking of cheesy, Van Damme's turn as villan Vilan in the follow-up to Stallone's smash-hit The Expendables wasn't a bad performance, it was just the rest of the movie that needed a lot of work.
-Chuck Norris said that he wouldn't appear in the movie if there was a lot of language, so we were forced to hear grown, gruff men say things such as "cheese head".
+- The Expendables 2 - Speaking of cheesy, Van Damme's turn as villain Vilan in the follow-up to Stallone's smash-hit The Expendables wasn't a bad performance, it was just the rest of the movie that needed a lot of work.
+Chuck Norris said that he wouldn't appear in the movie if there was a lot of language, so we were forced to hear grown, gruff men say things such as "cheese head."
 Thanks for that, Norris.
 Aside from Van Damme's villainous name being Vilan (pronounced Vil-ahn, which sounds like someone couldn't think of a better name and lazily added an accent to "villain"), the film is chock full of horrible puns that even I can't appreciate.
 There were just enough in the first to make it fun, but there were three times as many in this one.
 It was just overstuffed with puns.
 This film gets a 1.5 out of 4.

 - Street Fighter - The cheesiness continues with the movie adaptation of the video game Street Fighter.
 Street Fighter: The Movie is full of bad dialogue, cheesy jokes, bad performances.
 The bad dialogue is most likely due to bad writing, but at least the director did what he could with it.
 A positive side is Van Damme looks great blonde and Ming-Na Wen can seriously take control of a film no matter how bad it is.
 The film gets a 1.5 out of 4.

 - Double Team - Double Team pairs Van Damme with a green-haired Dennis Rodman to take down a previous target that evaded Van Damme.
 I have to give this one a little credit.
-It started good, but it was so clunky and badly directed that it fizzed out about half-way through.
+It started good, but it was so clunky and badly directed that it fizzed out about halfway through.
 It wasn't Van Damme or Rodman's fault, however.
 They did the best they could with what they were given.
 This film gets a 1.5 out of 4.